lookee/Reversi42/docs/players/AIPlayerBook.md

 ## Overview

 The `AIPlayerBook` combines opening book knowledge with minimax search.
-It consults a database of 57 professional opening sequences for instant, tournament-level early game play, then seamlessly transitions to standard minimax search when out of book.
+It consults a database of 644+ professional opening sequences for instant, tournament-level early game play, then seamlessly transitions to standard minimax search when out of book.
+The opening book uses HYBRID evaluation for intelligent move selection.

 ## Class Definition